wgfem/WGSOL/Readme.txt

 # WGSOL
 WG MatLab functions for PDE solving

-WGSOL a collection of MATLAB functions which implement the weak Galerkin (WG) finite element method in a simplified formulation (known as SWG – Simplified Weak Galerkin) for numerical solving of PDEs in two dimensions.
+WGSOL a collection of MATLAB functions which implement the weak Galerkin (WG) finite element method in a simplified formulation (known as SWG â€“ Simplified Weak Galerkin) for numerical solving of PDEs in two dimensions.
 The current version contains SWG solvers for the Poisson equation, the convection-diffusion-reaction equation, and the Stokes equation.

 Steps to follow for trying out the code:

-1. Copy all the files into your favorite folder, say ./WGSOL
+1. Download the latest release version, unzip the file, and save the source code into your favorite folder, say ./WGSOL

 2. Set path configuration: go to the underlying directory (e.g., ./WGSOL) and run the file PathConfigure.m in MatLab.